Artificial Turf

 Young children are especially vulnerable to toxic exposures from artificial turf due to their play habits close to the ground and typical hand-to-mouth behaviors.
 Due to their small size, they receive proportionally greater doses of chemical contaminants than adults and their immature organs and developing bodies make it more challenging for them to detoxify or eliminate certain toxins.
 Toxic substances in the crumb rubber can be inhaled, absorbed through the skin or accidentally ingested.

-Lastly, there are a growing number of reports of higher than usual cases of lymphoma and leukemia among athletes playing on artificial turf, especially soccer goalies, who regularly dive onto the turf, releasing dust and infill particles.
+Moreover, there are a growing number of reports of higher than usual cases of lymphoma and leukemia among athletes playing on artificial turf, especially soccer goalies, who regularly dive onto the turf, releasing dust and infill particles.
 To date, no studies have been conducted to confirm a link, but common sense tells us that chemicals in tires that are linked to cancer should be avoided.

 Additional concerns about the eventual disposal of artificial turf fields, potential legal liability, heat island effects and the loss of environmentally beneficial natural turf, which sequesters carbon dioxide and reduces global warming have convinced many decision makers to reconsider plans for artificial turf fields.

-Synthetic Turf Resources
+Artificial Turf Resources

 Print Material